kittiphonp/CAV20Impl/README.md

 # How to reproduce the experimental result
+The following procedure is checked on Debian 9 with openJDK 11.0.8 and python 3.5.3.

 1. Download the repository and put it to any directory
 2. Open `$yourRoot/scripts/env.sh` and change the description of myRoot to the root of the repository
 3. Open terminal, do `cd $yourRoot/scripts` and `./make.sh` to compile the codes